dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 sum of the squares of integers from 1 to 50 is :: 42925
 ```

-Horay! :tada: The program is now running successfully.
+Hooray! :tada: The program is now running successfully.

 ### Putting it all together

-- [ ] play around on the stack, use combinations of `up`, `down` and `frame` to naviagte the
+- [ ] play around on the stack, use combinations of `up`, `down` and `frame` to navigate the
   stack frame
 - [ ] what can you see in each stack frame (try `info locals`, `info args`)
 - [ ] go back to exercise 1 and see if you can set a watchpoint on `int_var`

 > [!NOTE]
-> One interesting point of this exercise is it helps us to track down a memory error that
+> One interesting point of this exercise is it helps us to track down a memory error that even
-> even `valgrind` and memory santizers won't detect.
+> `valgrind` and memory sanitizers won't detect.
 For some use cases a debugger may be your only
 > option.